This post may contain affiliate links. Please see my disclosure policy for details.

 What is The Alnwick Garden?

-He decided to lay down a planned gardens on the estate with the help of Capability Brown, who was a famous Northumberland gardener at the time.
+He decided to lay down a planned garden on the estate with the help of Capability Brown, who was a famous Northumberland gardener at the time.

 It was further expanded by the 3rd Duke of Northumberland who was an avid collector of plants.
 He sourced plant seeds from all over the world and even started to cultivate pineapples in a hothouse.
 Something that was a sign of status and wealth in that era!